hashibk/cString-aCustomDoublyLinkedList-BasedStringClass/README.md

-# Maximum Subarray Sum Sorting
+# Merge Even-Odd Arrays

 ## Description
-This C++ program computes all possible subarrays from an input array, calculates the sum of each subarray, and then sorts the sums in descending order.
-The program dynamically allocates memory for input and output arrays.
+This C++ program merges two arrays by arranging all even numbers in the beginning and odd numbers at the end.
+It handles dynamic memory allocation and ensures the relative order of the even and odd numbers is maintained from both input arrays.

 ## Features:
+- **Merging**: Merges two input arrays into one.
+- **Even-Odd Sorting**: Even numbers appear first, followed by odd numbers.
-- **Dynamic Memory Allocation**: Memory for arrays is allocated using `new`.
+- **Dynamic Memory Allocation**: Memory for the merged array is dynamically allocated.
-- **Subarray Sum Calculation**: Computes sums of all possible subarrays.
-- **Descending Sort**: Sorts the subarray sums in descending order.
-- **Display Results**: Displays the subarray sums before and after sorting.
+- **Order Preservation**: The relative order of even and odd numbers from both input arrays is maintained.

 ## How It Works:
-1. **Array Input**: The user specifies the size and elements of the array.
+1. **Array Input**: The user provides two arrays with elements.
-2. **Subarray Calculation**: The program computes all possible subarrays and their sums.
-3. **Sorting Process**: Subarray sums are sorted in descending order.
-4. **Display Sorted Sums**: The program prints the subarray sums before and after sorting.
+2. **Merging Process**: The program combines the two arrays by first placing all even numbers from both arrays and then placing the odd numbers in reverse order.
+3. **Display Result**: The merged array is printed with even numbers first followed by odd numbers.

 ## Usage:

 ### **Example Input:**
-Enter size of array= 4 Enter array element= 1 Enter array element= 2 Enter array element= 3 Enter array element= 4
+Enter size of first array= 3 Enter size of second array= 3 Enter array element of first array= 2 Enter array element of first array= 1 Enter array element of first array= 4 Enter array element of second array= 3 Enter array element of second array= 6 Enter array element of second array= 5

 ### **Example Output:**
-1 1 2 1 2 3 1 2 3 4 10 6 6 5 5 4 4 3 3 1
+2 4 6 3 1 5